How to track business expenses: a complete guide for 2026

 - Marketing expenses: Advertising, website hosting, and promotional materials

 Some expenses have limits.
-For example, meals are typically 50% deductible, and vehicle expenses require mileage tracking.
+For example, business meals are typically 50% deductible, and employer-provided on-site meals are fully non-deductible starting in 2026.
+Vehicle expenses require mileage tracking.
 Check the IRS website for current rules or speak to a tax professional about your specific situation.
-Note that the IRS has discontinued Publication 535, Business Expenses, with the last revision being for the 2022 tax year.

 Types of business expenses to track